What can you donate?

 Your kidney donation could transform the life of someone dependent on daily dialysis.
-If you wish to be an organ donor after your death, why not register today?
-The register is a permanent record of your wish to be a donor after your death and can be updated at any time.
+If you would like to be an organ donor after your death, why not register today?
+The NHS Organ Donor Register is a permanent record of your organ donation decision and can be updated at any time.

 Both your kidneys can be donated after your death and potentially used for two kidney transplants.
 But, because you can live a healthy life with just one kidney, it is possible to donate one kidney as a living donor.

 There are huge numbers of people needing a kidney transplant.
 For many of these it can be very difficult to find a suitable donor.
 We encourage everyone to be a donor for the following reasons:

 Your kidneys balance the amount of fluids and minerals in your body and create hormones.
 When they are not working properly, people have to spend many hours a day attached to a dialysis machine to replace some of these functions.
 A kidney transplant gives people the chance to live life free from dialysis.

 For patients with end stage kidney disease who are suitable for a kidney transplant, this is the best treatment option.

 Tell your friends and family that you wish to be a kidney donor – it is very important that they understand and support your organ donation because your family’s support is needed for donation to go ahead.
 Dealing with the death of a loved one is a difficult time to make an important decision quickly.

 Sign up to the NHS Organ Donor Register online.
 This record helps to quickly match potential donors and recipients.